- Paul Lawrence

 Energy goes where attention is given and the only way to ensure energy is directed in the right direction is to understand our negative and positive qualities, separate them and focus on the elements that make up our authentic selves.

 Be careful not to deny the negative parts of yourself, for although they’re false, they still exist.
-However, they need to be isolated and set aside because they do not serve you.
+However, they need to be isolated and set aside because they don't serve you.

 Once we’re aware of who we really are, we can start to direct the energy of love and gratitude towards what we want and where we want to be.